Redcart/auth-streamlit/README.md

 make run
 ```

-### 🧪 What this demo shows
-- [x] Secured Login / logout flow
-- [x] Session persistence via cookies
-- [x] Access to user information via st.user

 ### ⚠️ Limitations

-This setup is great for quick prototypes but has limitations:
+This setup is great for quick prototypes but has limitations when you want to to deploy at scale:

 - cookie duration is not configurable
 - relies on a local secrets.toml file